uo-ec607/lectures/08-regression/08-regression.md

 ## Instrumental variables

-As you would have guessed by now, there are a number of ways to run instrumental variable (IV) regressions in R. I'll walk through three different options using the `AER::ivreg()`, `estimatr::iv_robust()`, and `lfe::felm()` functions, respectively.
+As you would have guessed by now, there are a number of ways to run instrumental variable (IV) regressions in R. I'll walk through three different options using the `AER::ivreg()`, `estimatr::iv_robust()`, and `fixest::feols()` functions, respectively.
 These are all going to follow a similar syntax, where the IV first-stage regression is specified after a **`|`** following the main regression.
 However, there are also some subtle and important differences, which is why I want to go through each of them.
 After that, I'll let you decide which of the three options is your favourite.

 The dataset that we'll be using here is a panel of US cigarette consumption by state, which is taken from the **AER** package ([link](https://cran.r-project.org/web/packages/AER/vignettes/AER.pdf)).
 Let's load the data, add some modified variables, and then take a quick look at it.
 Note that I'm going to limit the dataset to 1995 only, given that I want to focus the IV syntax and don't want to deal with the panel structure of the data.
 (Though that's very easily done, as we've already seen.)